The Pre-Operative Session™ Pre-Operative Instructions for Blepharoplasty

 - It is unusual to have significant pain after aging face procedure.
 If the prescribed medication does not control pain, please report this to us.
 There is discomfort, of course, but remember that this will quickly pass.

-- Some swelling and bruising is to be expected.
-Bruising is treated with Arnica, an herb that will be provided by our office.
+- Some swelling and bruising is to be expected after receiving any kind of eyelid surgery.
+Bruising is treated with Arnica, an herb that will be provided by our Wilmington Blepharoplasty office.
 Swelling and bruising is maximal at 48 hours post-surgery and gradually subsides over the following 10-14 days.

 - Infection is also unusual.
 Fever, localized swelling with redness and tenderness may signify a developing infection and should be reported.
 Appropriate treatment will be initiated.